ExistentialEnso/fed2-bot/readme.md

 ## Notes

-* Your character **must** be in the exchange of the first step's planet when beginning the bot
+* Your character needs to be in the exchange of the first step's planet when beginning the bot
-* Step type must be one of: MOVE, TRADE, WALK_UP
+* Steps must have a type, which must be one of: MOVE, TRADE, WALK_UP
-* MOVE and TRADE steps require the following fields: type, to, from
+* MOVE and TRADE steps require the following planet names: to, from
+* TRADE steps are two way: if the "to" planet has surpluses that are deficits on the "from" planet, they are hauled
-* Steps with type TRADE put you back on the "from" planet at the end, so the next step should have the same "from" value
+* TRADE steps put you back on the "from" planet when they finish
-* The last step should put you back on the planet where you started
+* The last step should ensure you back on the planet where you started
-* All planet data requires the following fields: toExchange, fromExchange, toLink, fromLink
+* All planet data requires the following arrays: toExchange, fromExchange, toLink, fromLink
 * If the planet's orbit is the same as the interstellar link, just provide an empty array: ```[]```
 * You must define restaurant info for at least one planet to replenish stamina